tinmarino/inmembin/README.md

 Ksh is not supporting the `$(( $1 + 1 ))` arithmetic.
 This is unfortunate, I would have prefered to use tail like @arget13, just for personal afinity.

+Silence error to avoid: error reading standard input: Bad file descriptor, which I do not care

 # Credit

 Copied from [arget13/ddsc.sh](https://github.com/arget13/DDexec/blob/49498ff6cc0bff4afe848565e6fe7d0558fab5f1/ddsc.sh) => see credit there